 If you enjoyed the hike say “thank you” to the hike organizer.

-Please rate the hike and include comments.
+Post comments.
 Hike organizers like to read your comments.

 Q. I Signed Up For A Hike And Didn’t Show Up.